 Avoid making a child under the age of 2 years wear a mask, as they will not be able to remove it when needed.

 It is also not advisable to make a person who is unconscious or has breathing difficulties, physically challenged patients, or any other person who is physically unfit to remove the mask on their own.

 The general public should refrain from using N95 respirators, as they should be reserved for healthcare workers and medical first responders.

 Healthcare workers and medical first responders should not use homemade masks while on duty.
 If they do, they should do it along with a face shield that covers the entire face.

 Make sure you use a clean fabric to make a mask and always wash and dry it under the sun before stitching it.
 Doctors recommend using a fabric which, when held up against a bright light, does not pass a lot of light through it.
-Cotton fabric from pillowcase or 100 % cotton shirt can be used.
+Cotton fabric from a pillowcase or 100 % cotton shirt can be used.

 Some sources say that a vacuum cleaner bag can be used.
-But it is highly difficult to breathe through a vacuum cleaner bag material, and so it is not recommended.
+But it is highly difficult to breathe through vacuum cleaner bag material, and so it is not recommended.
 And avoid piling up layers of fabric, as it can again make breathing difficult.
 You should be able to breathe properly without feeling suffocated while wearing a face cover.

 The homemade mask should:

 Snugly fit against the sides of your face.

 Include 2 to 3 layers of fabric.